 Height: The height of the disc should be less.
 An average disc is 1.65 cm tall.
 It should be up to 1.97cm.

 Rim Height & Width: Check the rim height and width too.
 Rim is the area from where you grip the disc.
-The thickness should not be much curved and it should be easily gripped.
+The thickness should be relatively flat and easily greppable.

 Best Disc Golf Discs